gubbih/Meal-Deals/mealdeals/README.md

 ## To-Do List

 ### Website Functionality
+- [ ] **Static Website Compatibility**
+      Ensure the website works as a static site, similar to the current setup on Digital Ocean.

 - [ ] **Database Management**
       Use Firebase or a similar service to manage the database.
 Test Azure's SQL database as an alternative.